J. J. Raterink: Kansas City Command

-Raterink was assigned to the expansion Kansas City Command in 2011, where he was named the starting quarterback.
+Raterink was assigned to the expansion Kansas City Command of the AFL in 2011, where he was named the starting quarterback.
 After 13 games Raterink was traded back to Chicago.

 Return to the Chicago Rush

 Raterink returned to the Rush in 2011 when the Command traded Raterink for Todd Devoe and future considerations.

 Iowa Barnstormers

-Raterink was assigned to the Iowa Barnstormers in 2012.
+Raterink was assigned to the AFL's Iowa Barnstormers in 2012.
 Raterink was named the starter for the Barnstormers out of training camp.
 Raterink was off to a great start of the season, when he was injured during a May 19 loss to the Jacksonville Sharks.
 Raterink sustained an AC contusion in this throwing shoulder, but returned to the lineup the following week playing with extra padding on is shoulder.
 He went on to set franchise records for passing yards in a single season (4,870) and passing touchdowns (93), passing Kurt Warner and Aaron Garcia respectively.
 The Barnstormers re-signed Raterink after the season to a two-year deal through the 2014 season.